Financial Statement Footnotes - Explained

 - Explaining the type of accounting methodology used in the companys financial statements.

 - Stating the changes made to existing accounting methodologies if there is any.

 - Supplying details of all transactions and employee-compensation plans if there are any.

 The Use of Footnotes

 It is necessary that companies add footnotes to the financial statements when filing their annual reports.
 Information that is not contained in the main report are easily accessible through the footnotes, the footnotes serve as additional information that explain cogents statements and accounts contained in the financial statements.
 Also, there are some terms used in financial reports that are complex, so also some calculation techniques, through the footnotes, readers can gain insights on the complex terms and calculation methods used.
 Footnotes contain how figures in the financial statements are realized, how certain accounts are achieved and the incidents surrounding them.
 Descriptions and further explanations are made in the financial statements using the footnotes.

-References for Footnotes To The Financial Statements
+Academic Research on Footnotes To The Financial Statements